mcharper/toneChart/README.md

 There are reasons to think there might be some sort of relationship.
 We use some of the same language to describe music and colour: harmony, tone, light, dark, loud, subdued etc. Many people with synaesthesia seem to perceive a relationship directly.

 I'm not sure they are connected at a physical level - there are so many differences between sound and light energy.
-And how we process the signals seems very different - for example pitch is related logarithmically with respect to frequency.
+And how we process the signals seems very different - for example pitch is perceived logarithmically with respect to frequency.

 If there is a connection, it's probably inside our heads.